-40. National park - an area of the public domain essentially natural wilderness, scenic, or historic in character which has been withdrawn from settlement, occupancy, or any form of exploitation except in conformity with an approved management plan and set aside exclusively to conserve the area or preserve the scenery, the natural and historic objects, wild animals, and plants therein mainly for the purpose of biodiversity conservation and/or human enjoyment;

-41. Natural forest - forests composed of indigenous trees, not planted by man, whose structure, functions, and dynamics have been largely the result of natural succession processes;

-42. Natural parks - is a relatively large area not materially altered by human activity where extractive resource uses are not allowed.
-These parks are maintained to protect outstanding natural and scenic areas of national or international significance for scientific, educational and recreational use;

-43. Open-pit mining - Extracting metal ores and minerals that lie near the surface by removing the overlying material and breaking and loading the ore.
-Also known as open-cast mining and open-cut mining;

-44. Ore - a material that contains minerals in such quantities that it can be mined and worked commercially to extract that mineral.
-The mineral is usually contained in chemical combination with some other element in addition to various impurities;

-45. Pollution control and infrastructure devices - infrastructure, machinery, equipment and/or improvements used for impounding, treating, or neutralizing, precipitating, filtering, conveying and cleansing mine industrial waste and tailings as well as eliminating or reducing hazardous effects of solid particles, chemicals, liquids or other harmful by-products and gases emitted from any facility utilized in mining operations for their disposal;

-46. Private land - any land belonging to any private person which includes alienable and disposable land being claimed by a holder, claimant, or occupant who has already acquired a vested right thereto under the law, although the corresponding certificate or evidence of title or patent has not been actually issued;
+- 1favorable conditions for Filipino entrepreneurs to engage in mining2through various state-private agreements that shall ensure that mining3shall help spur more domestic investments, increase agricultural4production and produce both consumer and producer goods and5manufactures; - 6 nn) National park an area of the public domain essentially natural 7 wilderness, scenic, or historic in character which has been withdrawn 8 from settlement, occupancy, or any form of exploitation except in 9 conformity with an approved management plan and set aside exclusively 10 to conserve the area or preserve the scenery, the natural and historic 11 objects, wild animals, and plants therein mainly for the purpose of 12 biodiversity conservation and/or human enjoyment; - 13oo) Natural forest forests composed of indigenous trees, not planted by14man, whose structure, functions, and dynamics have been largely the15result of natural succession processes; - pp) Natural parks is a relatively large area not materially altered by human activity where extractive resource uses are not allowed.
+These parks are maintained to protect outstanding natural and scenic areas of national or international significance for scientific, educational and recreational use; - qq) Open-pit mining Extracting metal ores and minerals that lie near the surface by removing the overlying material and breaking and loading the ore.
+Also known as open-cast mining and open-cut mining; - 24 rr) Ore a material that contains minerals in such quantities that it can be 25 mined and worked commercially to extract that mineral.
+The mineral is 26 usually contained in chemical combination with some other element in 27 addition to various impurities; - ss) Pollution control and infrastructure devices infrastructure, machinery, equipment and/or improvements used for impounding, treating, or neutralizing, precipitating, filtering, conveying and cleansing mine industrial waste and tailings as well as eliminating or reducing hazardous effects of solid particles, chemicals, liquids or other harmful by-products and gases emitted from any facility utilized in mining operations for their disposal; - 35tt) Private land any land belonging to any private person which includes36alienable and disposable land being claimed by a holder, claimant, or